 NOTE: Ginger beer is a non-alcoholic beverage.
 And the sweetness, spiciness, and overall flavor will vary by brand.
 You should be able to find it in the soft drink or cocktail mixer section of the supermarket.
 However, it is a seasonal beverage for some stores.
 So you might also check the endcaps or with a stock person to see where it’s located in the grocery store.

-Muddle the ginger in a shaker or large Ball Canning jar.
+Muddle the ginger in a shaker or large jar with a lid.
 Add the apple cider to the muddled ginger and chill before adding to the drinking jars.

 This works well with a naturally sweet apple cider.
 If you are using a less sweet apple cider, then feel free to tone down the ginger.
 But it adds a nice bite.
 Which is nice in the absence of alcohol.